Azure/azure-powershell/README.md

 ## Get Started

-In general, following are the steps to start using Microsoft Azure PowerShell
+In general, follow these steps to start using Microsoft Azure PowerShell

 * Get yourself authenticated with Microsoft Azure.
 For details, please check out [this article](https://azure.microsoft.com/en-us/documentation/articles/install-configure-powershell/).
   * Option 1: Login with your Microsoft account or Organizational account directly from PowerShell.
 Microsoft Azure Active Directory authentication is used in this case.
 No management certificate is needed.